How to Create Common Size Balance Sheet in Excel

 Note: Here, the cell of the relative percentage of Total Assets works as an identifier.
 If its value is 100%, that will mean that we have done the calculations correctly.

-Read More: Balance Sheet Format in Excel with Formulas (Create with Easy Steps)
+Read More: Rental Property Balance Sheet in Excel

-In Excel, sometimes we need to create a common size income statement in Excel.
+In Excel, sometimes we need to create a common-size income statement in Excel.
 It is almost similar to the previous method.
 But here we will calculate the relative percentage with respect to the Total Revenue instead of Total Assets.

 Let’s say, we have the Income Statement of XYZ Tech Store for 4 years.
-Our goal is to create a common size income statement with this dataset.
+Our goal is to create a common-size income statement with this dataset.
 Now, follow the steps outlined in the following section to do this.

 How to Create Common Size Income Statement in Excel